previously known as Railway Inn, Refreshment Rooms & Station inn

 An inn whose license has been traced back at least as far as 1877.
 There was also a beerhouse called the Railway Tavern which is now the Cooper's Dip.

-The building has been empty and boarded up ever since closure in 2009.
+The building has been empty and boarded up ever since closure in 2009; it seems unlikely it will ever reopen.

 On the 1 June 1859 the East Suffolk Railway Line was opened from Ipswich to Great Yarmouth - the pub probably dates from about that time.